|

 If you feel that the proposal is too severe, then you can argue your case but do not expect a great deal of sympathy from the Court, which has the option to increase the fine and penalty points, if it feels that your arguments have no merit.

-The fact is, if the offence has been committed, 3 points and a fine of £60 is probably the best deal that you are going to get.
+The fact is, if the offence has been committed, the conditional offer is probably the best deal that you are going to get.

 To take the matter further can often result in higher punishment and substantially more expense, particularly if the Court imposes its right to means test you before deciding on a fine.

-Whilst we appreciate that nobody likes penalty points or fines, the best advice we can give is don’t throw good money after bad and don’t dispute cases on a point of principle.
+Whilst we appreciate that nobody likes penalty points or fines, the best advice we can give is if the offence has been committed, take the fixed penalty; don't throw good money after bad and don't dispute cases on a point of principle.

 Although everybody knows someone who says that they have got out of a Fixed Penalty Notice by asking for sympathy, the Process Office does not have any discretion or power to waiver a Notice.